 - Spaniards are pretty creative with their parking but it's not advised to be inspired by them.
 Parking in garages or hotel's parking area is advised.

-Useful information for pleasant journey
+Useful information for a pleasant journey

 - Weather and climate: Hot and dry summers and Mediterranean climate with mild winters are typical for coastal areas on the west and southwest, whereas the coast near the Black Sea has Oceanic climate and more rain.
-Anatolia in the middle of Turkey is closed by high mountains and has continental climate with very cold winters in the eastern part.
+Anatolia in the middle of Turkey is closed by high mountains and has a continental climate with very cold winters in the eastern part.

-- Best time to visit: After the summer the temperatures are still high enough to swim, but is not too hot anymore for traveling around.
+- Best time to visit: After the summer the temperatures are still high enough to swim, but is not too hot anymore for travelling around.
 In autumn you can also find cheaper accommodations in tourist areas, so this is the best time to visit Turkey and its beauties.

-- Driving around: Roads infrastructure is generally good, except from some rural areas and places high in the mountains.
+- Driving around: Roads infrastructure is generally good, except some rural areas and places high in the mountains.
 Renting a car shouldn't be a problem in Turkey.
 However, there are many local agencies that do not provide insurance, so be careful.
-The safest way is hiring a car from home.
+The safest way is by hiring a car from home.
 Use Vehicle Rent search engine and find the lowest price you can get!

-- Money: Turkey's currency is called Turkish lira.
+- Money: Turkey's currency is called the Turkish lira.
 Be prepared to visit exchange bureaus before the evening and during the week because they are normally closed at the weekends.
 Do not forget to have enough coins and small notes in your wallet, because there can often be a problem with a lack of change.